Information asymmetry: Accounting and finance

 A substantial portion of research in the field of accounting can be framed in terms of information asymmetry, since accounting involves the transmission of an enterprise's information from those who have it to those who need it for decision-making.
 Bartov and Bodnar (1996) mentioned that the different accounting methods used by enterprises can lead to information asymmetry.
 For instance aggressively recognising revenue can result in preparers of financial statements having a much better understanding of the levels of future revenue then those reading the statements.
 Likewise, in finance literature, the acknowledgment of information asymmetry between organizations challenged the Modigliani–Miller theorem, which states that the valuation of a firm is unaffected by its financial structure.
 It challenges the theorem as one of the key assumptions is that investors would have the same information as a corporation.
 If there is not symmetry in information corporations can leverage their capital structure to get the most out of their valuation.
 Information asymmetry shed light on the importance of aligning interests of managers with those of stakeholders.
 As managers with significant power from information may make decisions based on their own interest as opposed to the companies.
 When the level of information asymmetry and associated monitoring cost is high, firms tend to rely less on board monitoring and more on incentive alignment.
 Various measures are used to align interest of managers to stop them from abusing their power from information asymmetry such as compensating based on performance using a bonus structure.
 This field of study is referred to as agency theory.
 Furthermore, financial economists apply information asymmetry in studies of differentially informed financial market participants (insiders, stock analysts, investors, etc.) or in the cost of finance for MFIs.

 Effect of blogging

-The effect of blogging as a source of information asymmetry as well as a tool reduce asymmetric information has also been well studied.
+The effect of blogging as a source of information asymmetry as well as a tool to reduce asymmetric information has also been well studied.
 Blogging on financial websites provides bottom-up communication among investors, analysts, journalists, and academics, as financial blogs help prevent people in charge from withholding financial information from their company and the general public.
 Compared to traditional forms of media such as newspapers and magazines, blogging provides an easy-to-access venue for information.
 A 2013 study by Gregory Saxton and Ashley Anker concluded that more participation on blogging sites from credible individuals reduces information asymmetry between corporate insiders, additionally reducing the risk of insider trading.